peerix - v0.5.0

 Work with media streams to share audio and video with other peers:

-// listen for a remote peer publishing a stream
+// listen for a remote peer sharing a stream

 const { remote, stream, label } = e;